-The research activities are carried out in two fields: in the field of organic electronics the main topic are electronic properties of materials that are interesting as components of organic solar cells and organic thin film transistors.
-In the field of biophysics the main topic is coupling between proteins and organic semiconductors for biosensor applications.
+The research activities are carried out in two fields: in the field of 2D materials and their Van der Waals heterostructures and in the field of organic electronics.
+The main topic are electronic properties of materials that are interesting as novel electronic components of organic solar cells and organic thin film transistors.
+Another aspect of our research is devoted to bio-related problems, which include organic transistor-based biosensors and ion-electron conduction materials.
 Within the framework of thin films of organic semiconductors we are using vacuum evaporation and spin coating of small-molecule semiconductors and semiconducting polymers, respectively.
-Morphology is studied by an atomic force microscope VEECO CP II that allows us also to investigate electrical conductivity between the microscope tip and the sample.
-In addition, through the use of lock-in amplifier we can probe the distribution of the electric field across the sample surface (Kelvin probe microscopy).
+Morphology is studied by an atomic force microscopy, combined with other methods, that allows us also to probe material properties on the nanoscale level.

-The projects in the area of organic solar cells include optimization and development of new methods for deposition of polymer blends for large area applications, research of alternative acceptor materials and studies of stability of the interface between the metal and organic semiconductor.
+The projects in the area 2D materials include study of fundamental physical phenomena of e.g. charge transport, tunneling, supramolecular organization, transient photoconductivity, charge transfer states.
+Combined with organic semiconductors, the activities include optimization and development of new methods for deposition of polymer blends for large area applications, research of alternative acceptor materials and studies of stability of the interface between the metal and organic semiconductor.
 In the area of organic thin film transistors we are interested in evolution of electronic properties as a function of the layer thickness.
 For this purpose we have developed a dedicated sample holder that allows us to measure the electric current during the growth of organic semiconductor in-between the two metallic contacts.
-A special attention is also devoted to the studies of initial stages of growth of pentacene on different substrates.
+A special attention is also devoted to the studies of initial stages of growth of small molecule organic semiconductors on different substrates.